 - Castor Oil Infused With Castor Leaf – A great oil for those looking for parasitic support.
 In the olden days, it was used alone as a parasitic remedy.
 It is high in ricinoleic acid, a monounsaturated fatty acid.
 It is said to promote the healing of minor wounds, anti-inflammatory effects, acne reducing, and assisting with fighting fungus.
 We infuse it with the green parts of the castor plant!

 - Hemp Oil – It is said to support the improvement of overall health, including heart, brain, and skin.
 Contains all nine essential amino fatty acids and helps to fight free radicals.
 Said to help with inflammation of the skin, as well as its overall health.

 - Moringa Seed Oil – Just as beneficial for the skin as the moringa plant it is derived from.
 It is high in phytonutrients and highly beneficial for the skin and hair.
 The pods that the seeds form in are said to be surprisingly resistant to oxidation and the oil is said to help fight free radicals.

-- Olive Oil – Extra virgin olive oil.
-Has a strong aroma, green in color because of the dense chlorophyll.
+- Olive Oil (Extra Virgin) Infused With Olive Leaf – A double the benefits carrier oil, infused with olive leaf!
+Dense chlorophyll.
 High in oleic acid.
 Soothing and hydrating.
 May support eczema, aging, and irritated skin.
 An anti-inflammatory supportive oil.

 - Sesame Seed Oil – Contains sesamol and sesaminol, two antioxidants that may have powerful effects on your health.
 It is said to fight free radicals, reduce the risk of developing chronic issues, and has a balanced ratio of omega-3, omega-6, and omega-9 fatty acids.